zk-Lokomotive/zkl-celestia-succinct-solana/README.md

-# zkλ: Decentralized Cryptographic File Sharing with Celestia DA and Succinct zkVM Proofs
+# zkλ: Fully Private and Secure File Sharing with Celestia DA and Succinct zkVM Proofs

 ## Demo